 Some breast cancers are fueled by estrogen and/or progesterone, which are natural female hormones.
-Breast cancer cells may have estrogen receptors (ER) and/or progesterone receptors (PR) that 'catch' these hormones.
-Breast cancers of this type are termed hormone receptor positive - or HR+ for short.
+Breast cancer cells may have estrogen receptors (ER) and/or progesterone receptors (PR) that 'capture' these hormones.
+Breast cancers of this type are termed hormone receptor positive (HR+).